Beef and Pepper Rice Bowl

 • Small bowl for sauce

-Please check ingredients for potential allergens and consult a health professional if in doubt.
+Double-check ingredients for allergens and consult a health expert if needed.

 • Contains soy